 Memphis, Martin, and the Mountaintop by Alice Faye Duncan, illustrated by R. Gregory Christie

-A little girl narrates about the Memphis sanitation strike of 1968 in vignettes about the communities uprising to protest.
+A little girl narrates about the Memphis sanitation strike of 1968 in vignettes about the community uprising to protest.
 Dr. King called it the “Poor People’s Campaign”.
 The narrator compares her dad to King, both dreamers and passionate about equal rights.
 She also tells about how King died.
 There’s a lot of text but the writing and word choices are beautiful.

 Middle-Grade Books About Martin Luther King, Jr.

-The Story of Martin Luther King, Jr. by Christine Platt
+The Story of Martin Luther King, Jr. by Christine Platt (ages 6 to 9)

 Short chapters illustrated with images of Dr. King’s life and other graphics such as timelines, this early nonfiction biography book for kids is well-written and accessible for early elementary readers who want to learn about the life of Martin Luther King, Jr..
 It gives readers the context for how Dr. King became the Civil Rights leader that he became.
 Also of note, important vocabulary words are in bold.

-Melody: No Ordinary Sound by Denise Lewis Patrick, illustrated by Juliana Kolesova
+Melody: No Ordinary Sound by Denise Lewis Patrick, illustrated by Juliana Kolesova (ages 6 to 9)

-This isn’t exactly about MLK, Jr. but is a story is set in the 1960s in Detroit, Michigan during the times of the Civil Rights Movement.
+This isn’t exactly about MLK, Jr. but is a story set in the 1960s in Detroit, Michigan during the times of the Civil Rights Movement.
 Melody is excited to sing a solo for her church inspired by the inspirational words of Dr. Martin Luther King Jr. When a horrible tragedy happens in the South, Melody feels like she has no voice.
 How will she overcome the unfairness and unjustness to sing once again?